mathspp/mathspp/pages/02.blog/what-learning-apl-taught-me-about-python/item.md

 ```

 Notice that the expression that matters, `age > 17`, is now much closer to the top left, which is where we start reading the code.
-The loop itself, the `for age in ages`, was moved to _after_ the expression, because the loop itself matters less than the expression!
+The loop itself, the `for age in ages`, was moved to _after_ the expression because the loop itself matters less than the expression!
 And this is what makes list comprehensions typically more readable than the explicit loops!

 Now, if you haven't learned list comprehensions yet, you may say that list comprehensions are more complicated.